joshmorgan1000/UTKH/README.md

 #### How Resonance Creates Atomic Elements <a href="#how-resonance-creates-atomic-elements"></a>
 - **Mass and Particles as Resonances:**
-  - Mass and particles emerge from stable, co-orbital energy systems, which are resonances of light flows.
+  - Mass and particles emerge from stable KH energy systems.
   - Atomic elements represent organized, higher-order patterns of these resonances.

 #### Light Resonance and Atomic Structure <a href="#light-resonance-and-atomic-structure"></a>